Visit the Galleries

-View painting in progress during the Plein Air competition.
-Artists will be painting on site and welcome visitors.
-Guests will have the opportunity to vote for the People's Choice Award from completed Plein Air pieces.
+Artists painted on site and welcomed visitors to view their progress.
+Guests had the opportunity to vote for the People's Choice Award from completed Plein Air pieces.

-A colorful must-see exhibit featuring 32 exceptional artists and 42 paintings.
-Guests have the opportunity to meet and engage with artists, purchase paintings, and celebrate award winners.
-Free refreshments provided.
+A colorful must-see exhibit featured 32 exceptional artists and 42 paintings.
+Guests had the opportunity to meet and engage with artists, purchase paintings, and celebrate award winners.

 Artists: Sasha Boyko, David Broad, Sheila Cain, Michael Friedland, Juanita Hagberg, Annie Haines, Theodore Heublein, Sharon Hind-Smith, Carol Husslein, Glen Jarvis, Sue Johnston, Uma Kelkar, Shirley R. Kleppe, Neelu Manish, Samantha McNally, Ruth Miller, Marilyn Miller, Karyn Lynn Newman, Eileen Ormiston, Lillian Peng, Lorraine Prinzing, Crowden Satz, Bonnie Joy Sedlak, Tony Segale, Misty Segura-Bowers, Rita Sklar, Jane Sneed, Mary Tichenor, Salvador Valencia, Rae Ann Williams, Leslie Wilson, and Georganne Zaro-Eddy.